208 Seconds: A Lifetime of Lessons

 After logging more than 20,000 hours of flight time Sullenberger became internationally renowned on January 15, 2009 when he and his crew safely guided US Airways Flight 1549 to an emergency water landing in New York City’s frigid Hudson River.
 The Airbus A320’s two engines had lost thrust following a bird strike.
 Sullenberger and his crew received international acclaim for their actions that day, including the passage of a Congressional resolution recognizing their bravery.
 Sullenberger was ranked second in TIME's "Top 100 Most Influential Heroes and Icons of 2009” and was awarded the French Legion of Honour.

 Sullenberger is the #1 New York Times best-selling author of Highest Duty: My Search for What Really Matters and also wrote Making a Difference: Stories of Vision and Courage from America's Leaders.
 Clint Eastwood directed the major motion picture about Sullenberger’s life, titled Sully, based on Highest Duty.
-Tom Hanks stars in the lead role; Aaron Eckhart and Laura Linney co-star.
-The film was released to critical acclaim in September of 2016 and garnered four Broadcast Film Critics nominations and one Academy Award nomination.
+Tom Hanks starred in the lead role; Aaron Eckhart and Laura Linney co-starred.
+The film was released to critical acclaim in September 2016 and garnered four Broadcast Film Critics nominations and one Academy Award nomination.
 Highest Duty has been republished as Sully: My Search for What Really Matters.